wannanbigpig/gin-layout/README.md

 Translations: [English](README.md) | [简体中文](README_zh.md)
 ### Gin Project Template
-> Gin framework is used as the core of this project to build a template, based on this project can quickly complete business development
+> Gin framework is used as the core of this project to build a scaffold, based on the project can be quickly completed business development, out of the box 📦

 ### RUN
 Pull the code and execute the following command in the project root directory: